Web DevelopmentText-to-Speech

 The Rise of AI-Generated Speech

 AI-powered text-to-speech has changed the game.
 Neural voice models produce audio that sounds remarkably human, with natural intonation, pacing, and emotion.
+These services support dozens of languages and hundreds of voices.

 Pre-Generating Audio

 One approach is to generate all your audio ahead of time and serve it as static files.
+The upside is instant playback since the audio is already on a CDN, and consistent quality every time.

 Lazy Generation on Demand